 TSHA presents several documentary films and a recorded session for attendees to enjoy before the Annual Meeting.

 All the presentations are now available for you to watch and submit questions.
-A live Q&A will be hosted at the El Paso Convention Center on Friday, March 3, 2023 at 10:30am.

 Choose a session below to get started.
 Please note: only registered attendees may view these videos using the provided password.

 Film: Ancient Landscapes of South Texas: Hiding in Plain Sight.
 A CHAPS Program Documentary Film Production.